cyril42e/stateful-cors-proxy/README.rst

 ====================

 Each domain in "allowed_domains" can have the following configuration:
+- sequential: if true, requests to this domain will be processed sequentially (useful for cookie rotation)
 - headers_override: domain-specific headers that override the global headers

 Example config.json: